Last Updated: 4 October 2021

 HOW WE PROCURE GOODS AND SERVICES FROM EXTERNAL PROVIDERS

-The Bank is a recently-established organisation and, therefore, has established and continues to develop and implement policies and procedures under which the Bank will operate.
-The Bank has adopted a formal procurement policy which governs how it selects external providers of goods and services to the Bank.
-The procurement policy complies with procurement law.
-The Bank has appointed a dedicated Head of Procurement within its Finance function.
-The procurement policy ensures that goods and services obtained by the Bank are objectively and thoroughly assessed, in particular in terms of quality and price, before being purchased or contracted for.
-This ensures that such procurement meets our Value for Money standard.
+The Bank has established policies under which the Bank operates.
+This includes a formal procurement policy which governs how it selects external providers of goods and services to the Bank and has a dedicated procurement team.
+The procurement policy ensures that goods and services obtained by the Bank are objectively assessed for 'value for money'.

 HOW WE ARE PERFORMING